This Is NOT OK — But Why Are We So Obsessed With Travel Shaming On Social Media?

 "The more we can exercise our emotions in constructive ways, the better chance we have in making this online forum useful," says Post.
 "There are more appropriate ways to be powerful in public: The outcome is always better if you separate your emotion from the issue."

-So, what's the best way to deal if you find yourself victimized by someone's unsavory behavior?
+So, what's the best way to deal if you find yourself victimised by someone's unsavoury behaviour?
 It's best to keep the big picture in mind — and check yourself — before turning to Internet shaming at the first instance.
 As Post puts it: "The next time you compelled to share your complaints online, ask yourself first: What's my real purpose — get a full refund, or be part of a splashy sensation?"

 Advertisement